Tuesday, June 1, 2010

 CS: Or dropping her children.

-Alien.
+CS: Yea, dropping her kids.
+I loved it when she went nuts.
+There was this photo of her, and she's get like no hair and she's just going, "RAAHHHHHHHHH".
+She looks like Sigourney from Alien.
 But yea, the photoshopping...
 I think most of the time, these days, you can pick it.
 Most people assume a lot of things are photoshopped.
 I mean, of course, it's like, 'Oh, it puts unrealistic, you know, things on women and people' but even a model who's not photoshopped does that.

 Simon: And it's been going on for years.